0xOKNOTOK/game-web-client/README.md

 Recreation of a typical desktop game launcher with elements inspired by Battle.net, Steam and Epic Games.
 This application has user authentication and dynamic data based on a users library, friends and other information respective to the games owned by a user.

-This application is for demo purposes only, it should not be regarded as a secure usecase for authentication or typescript.
+This application is for demo purposes only.

 ## Tech Stack